lakshyakurvey19-code/lakshyakurvey19-code/README.md

 - 🤖 Exploring AI/ML through practical projects
 - 🔧 Building IoT projects using ESP32 and sensors
 - 🌐 Learning web development with HTML, CSS, JavaScript, and Node.js
-- 🛠️ I enjoy understanding how things work from code to hardware
+- 🛠️ Interested in understanding how things work from code to hardware

 ## Tech Stack